mysteryduck/github/README.md

-Usually a GitHub README (written in [GitHub Flavored Markdown](https://help.github.com/en/github/writing-on-github)) will describe the contents of the GitHub repository or give an example of how to use the contents of said repository, so let's do that now.
+Usually a GitHub README (written in [GitHub Flavored Markdown](https://help.github.com/en/github/writing-on-github)) will describe the contents of the GitHub repository or give an example of how to use the contents of said repository.
+Make some edits to `README.md` and **save** your file.
 Note that when we make edits to the README file, its **Status** changes to "M".
 This means that the file in your local directory is no longer identical to the file in your remote directory (on GitHub).

 Click **Commit** to upload these changes to GitHub.